Corfu (Ipsos)

 Collierbar Collection

-1. my first real vacation...three weeks in May 1962 I recognized Moustache at the reception, what joy!
+My first real vacation…three weeks in May 1962, I recognize moustache at reception, what a joy!

-2. I spent an unforgettable three-month stay in Corfu in 1961.
-I was part of a small group of Polynesians, most of them students, guests of Club Med, who were in charge of welcoming the GMs with flowers, and also livening up the bar with Tahitian music.
-It was there that we organized for the first time the "Otéa or folk dances" with drums, toere and other musical instruments for the GMs, it was extraordinary, the success we had.
-It remained unforgettable.
-Mrs. Blitz later invited us to her home for a folk evening at her house in Corfu.
+I spent an unforgettable three months in Corfu in 1961.
+I was part of a small group of Polynesians, mostly students, guests of Club Med, responsible for welcoming the guests with flowers and also providing Tahitian music in the bar.
+It was there that we organized the "Otéa," or folk dances, for the first time, with drums, toere, and other musical instruments for the guests.
+It was an extraordinary success.
+It remains unforgettable.
+Mrs. Blitz later invited us to her home in Corfu for a folk evening.

 My best years at the Club as GM! 🙂

-I lost the cassette of the Corfu club music, do you have one to give me the titles?
+I've lost the cassette of the Corfu club music.
+Would you happen to have a copy and be able to tell me the song titles?

-2. Laurent, I was also there the first half of August 76.. it was Marc (water skiing) the village chief..
+Laurent, I was there too during the first two weeks of August 1976...
+Marc (water skiing) was the village chief...
 Jérôme